Map Dependencies

 sboms.to_package_artifact_name = package_owners.package_artifact_name

-and sboms.to_package_artifact_source = package_owners.package_artifact_source
+AND sboms.to_package_artifact_source = package_owners.package_artifact_source

-and concat(sboms.from_artifact_namespace, '/', sboms.from_artifact_name)
+AND CONCAT(sboms.from_artifact_namespace, '/', sboms.from_artifact_name)

-in ('prysmaticlabs/prysm','sigp/lighthouse','consensys/teku','status-im/nimbus-eth2',
+IN ('prysmaticlabs/prysm','sigp/lighthouse','consensys/teku','status-im/nimbus-eth2',

 'chainsafe/lodestar','grandinetech/grandine','ethereum/go-ethereum',